 112 Savin Hill Ave.

-Savin Bar & Kitchen is open daily for lunch and dinner, and for brunch on weekends.
-The popular restaurant underwent extensive renovations several years ago and now boasts oversized windows, plush seating, reclaimed oak, and an open kitchen design.
-The cocktail menu includes over 20 wines, 20 beers, and 30 tequilas.
-The restaurant offers daily specials, including $1 oysters on Monday afternoons, trivia on Tuesday nights, and a late-night menu on Thursday, Friday, and Saturday nights with small plates such as mac and cheese fritters, flatbread pizzas, and chicken tenders.
+Open daily for lunch and dinner, and for brunch on weekends, this restaurant underwent extensive renovations several years ago and now has oversized windows, plush seating, reclaimed oak, and an open kitchen design.
+The expansive drink menu has wines, beers and ciders, and creative cocktails.
+There are daily specials, like $1 oysters on Monday afternoons, trivia on Tuesday nights, and Taco Thursday, where you can get three tacos for $12.

 Banh Mi Ba Le